-When a person has rhinitis, the inside of the nose becomes inflamed, or swollen, causing cold-like symptoms, such as itchiness, blocked nose, runny nose, and sneezing.
+In nonallergic rhinitis, the inside of the nose becomes inflamed or swollen, causing cold-like symptoms, such as itchiness, blocked nose, runny nose, and sneezing.
+Symptoms can resemble those of an allergy, such as hay fever, but there is no sign of an allergic reaction.

 Allergic rhinitis can be caused by an allergy.
 In other cases, it is called nonallergic rhinitis.